obsidiangecko/obsidiangecko.github.io/_posts/2021-09-28-entomology-monitoring-with-arduino.md

 display mounting.
 The environment needs to be kept stable within certain paramaters, and so this seemed like a great excuse to break out the Arduino Pro Mini type controllers I've been hoarding.
 First up, I needed to solder the headers on.
-I have struggled with choosing the right soldering irons and solder of late, but finally seem to have the right size of everything for the job, and I was actually quite impressed with the quality of the joints, even if the pins were a little splayed and would plug into a breadboard.
+I have struggled with choosing the right soldering irons and solder of late, but finally seem to have the right size of everything for the job, and I was actually quite impressed with the quality of the joints, even if the pins were a little splayed and wouldn't plug into a breadboard.

 ![Solder Joints](/assets/images/solder.jpg)